Nowan/dat.gui.ease/packages/core/README.md

 const gui = new dat.GUI();
 const config = { ease: "linear" };

-gui.add(config, "ease"); // Voila! "ease" property is processed as ease in dat.GUI
+gui.add(config, "ease"); // Voila! "ease" property is editable in dat.GUI as ease object
 ```

-For more customization options see API reference below.
+For more customization options, see the API reference below.

 ## Middleware API